What is Extended Producer Responsibility for Packaging?

 As a large producer, you will be responsible for the following:

-• Meet recycling obligations (met by acquiring PRNs/PERNs)
+- Meet recycling obligations (met by acquiring PRNs/PERNs)

 What packaging data do businesses need to report for EPR?

 Producers need to gather accurate data on the type, weight, and material of all packaging they place on the market.
 This includes specific details on each material used, considering its recyclability.
-Producers should also capture data on the intended use, such as household or business packaging, to ensure compliance with EPR requirements.
+Producers should also capture data on the intended use, such as household or non-household packaging, to ensure compliance with EPR requirements.
 Collecting this data thoroughly helps streamline reporting and supports sustainable choices across the supply chain and ensures accurate payments:

-1. Type and weight of material
+- Type and weight of material

 You should categorise your data by the following materials:

-• Aluminium
+- Aluminium

-• Glass
+- Glass

-• Paper or cardboard
+- Paper and cardboard

-• Steel
+- Steel

-• Wood
+- Wood

-• ‘Other’
+- ‘Other’

 ‘Other’ includes any materials you use that are not listed above including: bamboo, ink, ceramic, copper, cork, hemp, rubber, silicon.

-1. Packaging Activity
+- Packaging Activity

 This refers to how you place packaging onto the UK market.

-• supply packaged goods to the UK market under your own brand
+- supply packaged goods to the UK market under your own brand

-• place goods into packaging that’s unbranded when it’s supplied
+- pack or fill goods in the UK that’s unbranded when it’s supplied

-• import products in packaging
+- supply products in packaging

-• own an online marketplace
+- own an online marketplace

-• hire or loan out reusable packaging
+- hire or loan out reusable packaging

-1. Packaging type
+- Packaging type

 This refers to whether your packaging is:

-• Primary
+- Primary

-• Secondary
+- Secondary

-• Shipment
+- Shipment

-• Tertiary
+- Tertiary

-1. Waste type
+- Waste type

 Large organisations will need to report whether the packaging:

-• is household
+- is household

-• is non-household
+- is non-household

-• commonly ends up in public bins
+- commonly ends up in public bins (household)

-• is a drinks container
+- is a drinks container (household or non-household)

-• is reusable
+- is reusable

-• becomes self-managed waste
+- becomes self-managed waste (organisation or consumer)

 What are the producer types under EPR?